stijn-dejongh/ars-rethorica/manuscript/book1chapter9.md

 be brave and great hunters; the Spartans hardy, courageous, and brief in speech; the Athenians fond of literature—and they should be praised accordingly.

-[^^8_9]: That is,That is, τὸ τίμιον looks as if it were really καλόν , and should be spoken as if it were so.
+[^^8_9]: That is, `τὸ τίμιον` looks as if it were really `καλόν`, and should be spoken as if it were so.

 [^^8_10]: Cp.
 7.32 above.Cp.
 7.32 above.

 [^^8_11]: Frag.
-111 (Frag.
 111 ( P.L.G.
 3.).

-[^^8_12]: Archedice, daughter of Hippias, tyrant ofArchedice, daughter of Hippias, tyrant of Athens , and wife of Aeantides, son of Hippocles, tyrant of Lampsacus .
+[^^8_12]: Archedice, daughter of Hippias, tyrant of Athens , and wife of Aeantides, son of Hippocles, tyrant of Lampsacus .

-[^^8_13]: In the first sentence, the statement is imperative, there is a prohibition; in the second, it is a simpleIn the first sentence, the statement is imperative, there is a prohibition; in the second, it is a simple affirmative, implying praise.
+[^^8_13]: In the first sentence, the statement is imperative, there is a prohibition; in the second, it is a simple affirmative, implying praise.
 In the one case there is forbidding, in the other not-forbidding, which are opposites.

-[^^8_14]: Nothing more is known of him.Nothing more is known of him.
+[^^8_14]: Nothing more is known of him.

-[^^8_15]: Who slew Hipparchus, tyrant ofWho slew Hipparchus, tyrant of Athens .
+[^^8_15]: Who slew Hipparchus, tyrant of Athens .

-[^^8_16]: ReadingReading ἀσυνήθειαν .
-He had no legal practice, which would have shown the irrelevancy of comparisons in a law court, whereas in epideictic speeches they are useful. συνήθειαν gives exactly the opposite sense, and must refer to his having written speeches for others to deliver in the courts.
+[^^8_16]: Reading `ἀσυνήθειαν`.
+He had no legal practice, which would have shown the irrelevancy of comparisons in a law court, whereas in epideictic speeches they are useful. `συνήθειαν` gives exactly the opposite sense, and must refer to his having written speeches for others to deliver in the courts.